 2. In The Republic, Plato argues that individual desires must be delayed, in the name of the higher idea.

-3. In De Anima, Aristotle claims that desire is implicated, in animal interactions and the propensity of animals to motion; at the same time, he acknowledge that reasoning also interacts with desire.
+3. In De Anima, Aristotle claims that desire is implicated, in animal interactions and the propensity of animals to motion; at the same time, he acknowledged that reasoning also interacts with desire.

 4. I shall confirm its concept, in the decisive aspect of philosophy that pertains to human beings.

 5. The notion that desire is denoted as implicitly a longing for someone or something must be elaborated.

 6. Rational behaviour is what separates us from other animals.
 We have thought and not merely instinct.
 We have the conceptual understanding of love and desire.